 Dr. Richmond's research interests focus on injury and violence.
 She has an extensive body of research aimed to improve outcomes after injury and she addresses the interaction between physical injury and the post-injury psychological consequences.
 This work has helped identify groups of injured patients most likely to experience suboptimal outcomes and points to screening and interventions to improve those outcomes.
 Dr. Richmond recently completed a 5-year NINR funded study examining “The psychological effects of serious injury in urban black men: A disparate health issue.”
 In a previous NIMH funded study, because of the importance of trargeting limited resources to people who are in most need of assistance, she developed a predictive screener to identify those patients at highest risk for the future emergence of post-injury depression and PTSD.
+She currently is the Site PI for an NIMHD study examining trauma as a portal to chronic pain.

 As one of 13 experts on DHHS' Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030, she is helping to define Healthy People 2030 objectives for the nation.